 By: Justin Kwan – justin.kwan [at] alumni.ubc.ca

 Justin Kwan is a Master of Arts Candidate in Asia Pacific Policy Studies at the University of British Columbia.
-His research examines Hong Kong and Taiwan from a comparative perspective.
+His research examines national identity in Hong Kong and Taiwan.
 Follow him on Twitter or visit his webpage.

 If you enjoyed this memo, subscribe to our e-newsletter for free and receive new memos weekly via email.

 - Kevin G. Brown and Kevin Scott, “China-Taiwan Relations: KMT Disarray Shapes Campaign,” Comparative Connections A Triannual E-Journal on East Asian Bilateral Relations, 77-86 (September, 2015).

 - New Taiwan Peace Foundation and Taiwan Brain Trust, “2015 Taiwan Brain Trust Trend Survey,” Taipei (November 2015).

 - Associated Foreign Press (AFP), “KMT’s Hung Hsiu-chu refuses to quit Taiwan presidential race as rumours of ouster swirl,” The Straits Times, October 6, 2015.